-- MSN to DNP, a 27 credit hour program for students who already hold an advanced practice nursing license.
+- MSN to DNP, for students who already hold an advanced practice nursing license.

-- BS(N) to APRN/DNP, a 67 credit hour program that provides a seamless transition from the baccalaureate to the doctoral level.
+- BSN to FNP/DNP, which provides a seamless transition from the baccalaureate to the doctoral level for family nurse practitioners.

 Requirements upon Acceptance